 In fact, this came second on the list of top Christmas perks, with 29.3% of professionals agreeing.
 Consider what’s going to work for your company; you may prefer to give other perks instead.

 Having to work over Christmas can be frustrating for employees; especially if they’re missing out on social activities or time with your family.

 As long as you bear this in mind when your staff are at work over the festive period, you’ll stand a much better chance of keeping them happy.

-So, take these small steps to help make your workspace and the atmosphere feel more relaxed and full of festive cheer!
+So, take these small steps to help keep your staff happy over the Christmas holidays and make your workspace and the atmosphere feel more relaxed and full of festive cheer!

 This article originally published on CVLibrary here